tombenke/rest-tool/docs/services.md

 In the whole service descriptor, you can use multiline text in case of string-type fields. moreover you can use [Markdown](http://daringfireball.net/projects/markdown/) format text in fields named such as: 'description', 'summary' and 'details'.

 <!--
-TBD:
+TODO:
+    - Cite REST principles and application patterns
+    - Add book references
+    - Describe the differences among
         - request
         - responses
         - testCases
+    - Add links to relevant cookbook pages
 -->

 Similar to the validation of the `config.yml`, when the server is started, or the generator is used, they check the validity of the `service.yml` files too, so you might get error messages in case of wrong format or missing properties.